Zuiko: Pen fixed-lens half-frame cameras

-Also in 1962, the more advanced Pen-D was released, featuring a significantly faster F.Zuiko 32mm 1.9 lens and an uncoupled selenium meter, whose readings were manually transferred to set exposure.
+Also in 1962, the more advanced Pen-D was released, featuring a significantly faster F.Zuiko 32 mm 1.9 lens and an uncoupled selenium meter, whose readings were manually transferred to set exposure.
 The Pen-D2 of 1964 was a Pen-D equipped with a new CdS metering cell.
-The 1965 Pen-D3 increased lens speed again, using a F.Zuiko 32mm 1.7, and a Pen-D3 EL variant was introduced in 1966.
+The 1965 Pen-D3 increased lens speed again, using a F.Zuiko 32 mm 1.7, and a Pen-D3 EL variant was introduced in 1966.

 By 1963, the Pen system was so well-accepted that Olympus had released a porroprism SLR, the Pen-F, with its own extensive system of interchangeable lenses.

-1965 brought the Pen EM equipped with a F.Zuiko 35mm 2.0 lens and a motor built into the body.
-The 1967 Pen EED used the F.Zuiko 32mm 1.7 lens from the Pen-D3 and added program and aperture-priority autoexposure.
-Two Pen camera models were modified to take the Agfa Rapid 35mm film pack, released first in 1965 as the Pen RAPID EES and the Pen RAPID EED.
-The Pen-EE models received mainly cosmetic updates with the EES-2 (1968, using the 'S' D.Zuiko 30mm 2.8 lens), EE-2 (1968), and EE-3 (1973); both the EE-2 and EE-3 used the older D.Zuiko 28mm 3.5 lens with fixed focus.
+1965 brought the Pen EM equipped with a F.Zuiko 35 mm 2.0 lens and a motor built into the body.
+The 1967 Pen EED used the F.Zuiko 32 mm 1.7 lens from the Pen-D3 and added program and aperture-priority autoexposure.
+Two Pen camera models were modified to take the Agfa Rapid 35 mm film pack, released first in 1965 as the Pen RAPID EES and the Pen RAPID EED.
+The Pen-EE models received mainly cosmetic updates with the EES-2 (1968, using the 'S' D.Zuiko 30 mm 2.8 lens), EE-2 (1968), and EE-3 (1973); both the EE-2 and EE-3 used the older D.Zuiko 28 mm 3.5 lens with fixed focus.
 The final Pen fixed-lens camera was the Pen EF, released in 1981; it was an EE-3 with an integrated flash.

 126 cartridge camera

-The Olympus Quickmatic EEM incorporated features from the Pen EM (motor-driven film advance) and Pen-EE (program autoexposure according to the selenium cell "electric eye") in a viewfinder camera using another Tessar variant, the D.Zuiko 36mm 2.8.
+The Olympus Quickmatic EEM incorporated features from the Pen EM (motor-driven film advance) and Pen-EE (program autoexposure according to the selenium cell "electric eye") in a viewfinder camera using another Tessar variant, the D.Zuiko 36 mm 2.8.
 Focus was continuously variable, but had three click-stop "zone" settings.
 The Quickmatic EEM used the square-format 126 film in cartridges.